gigamon-dev/SubspaceServer/doc/additional-features.md

 ASSS does not have Speed Zone functionality.
 In Subspace Server .NET, speed functionality is provided by the `SS.Core.Modules.Scoring.SpeedGame` module.
 This includes use of the S2C 0x24 (Speed packet).
 Also, it persists a player's personal best score (?best command).

 ---
+## Flag games
+### Available modes
+ASSS only provides a Warzone style flag game (`fg_wz` module) and a Turf Zone style flag game (`fg_turf` module).

+Subspace Server .NET includes additional logic to support Jackpot Zone, Running Zone, and Rabbit Zone style games as well.
+Also, for Warzone style games, it supports playing victory music (Misc:VictoryMusic).

+### Design difference - extensibility
+Flag games in Subspace Server .NET are implemented differently than in ASSS.
+ASSS has a single `flagcore` module.
+Instead, Subspace Server .NET has separate modules: a `CarryFlags` module for game modes where flags can be carried (Warzone, Jackpot, Running, Rabbit) and a `StaticFlags` module for flag games where flags are static, on the map (Turf).
+This allows each module to specialize in what they're for.

+The `CarryFlags` module includes an extensibility point via the `ICarryFlagsBehavior` interface.
+A default implementation is provided which includes the standard flag behavior that is expected for Warzone, Jackpot Zone, Running Zone, and Rabbit Zone.
+It is possible to create a custom `ICarryFlagsBehavior` implementation where flags behave differently.
+For example, it could be possible to build implement a behavior where flags act like those in the ThreeWave CTF mod for Quake (or Team Fortress's CTF where the flag is an intelligence briefcase), or a game mode like Quake 3 Team Arena's 'Harvester' mode.

+---
 ## ?laghist command
 ASSS tracks many statistics for lag data.
 This includes the distribution of ping times for C2S and reliable data.
 ASSS planned to include a `?laghist` command to output this data.
 However, it was never implemented.
 In Subspace Server .NET the `?laghist` command is implemented in a way that it's presumed to have been intended.
 By default, it prints C2S ping stats.
 With the `-r` argument it prints reliable ping stats.